meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Introduction

-In the previous challenge we've learned that we can use 3rd party tools, but how about 3rd party agents.
+In the previous challenge we've learned that we can use tools developed by others, but how about agents?
 This is where Agent2Agent comes in, it provides a standard way for discovering and utilizing agents developed by others.

 ### Description

 We have already provided an `a2a-server` on Cloud Run.
-It has a single agent deployed that can signal the hero using whatever method they prefer (lights, smoke, carrier pigeon, etc).
+It has a single agent deployed that can signal the hero using whatever method they prefer (lights, smoke, fax, email, carrier pigeon etc).

 Create a new agent `signal_hero_agent` using A2A protocol and add it to the `dispatcher_agent` sequence as the last one.